2025–26 Michigan State Spartans men's basketball team

-The 2025–26 Michigan State Spartans men's basketball team represents Michigan State University in the 2025–26 NCAA Division I men's basketball season.
-The Spartans are led by 31st-year head coach Tom Izzo and play their home games at Breslin Center in East Lansing, Michigan as members of the Big Ten Conference.
+The 2025–26 Michigan State Spartans men's basketball team represented Michigan State University in the 2025–26 NCAA Division I men's basketball season.
+The Spartans were led by 31st-year head coach Tom Izzo and played their home games at Breslin Center in East Lansing, Michigan as members of the Big Ten Conference.
+The Spartans finished the season 27–8, 15–5 in Big Ten play to finish in a three-way tie for second place.
+As the No. 3 seed in the Big Ten tournament, they lost to UCLA in the quarterfinals.
+The Spartans received an at-large bid to the NCAA tournament for the 28th consecutive tournament, the longest current streak in the country.
+MSU defeated North Dakota State and Louisville to advance to the Sweet Sixteen for 23rd time in school history and the 17th time under Tom Izzo.
+There they lost to No 2-seeded and eventual national runners-up UConn.

+With a win over USC on January 5, 2026, Tom Izzo earned his 750th career victory.

+With 13 assists in a loss to UCLA on March 13, Jeremy Fears Jr. surpassed Cassius Winston for the most assists by a Spartan in a season.
+Fears added 16 assists in the second game of the NCAA tournament, setting a record for most assists by a Spartan in a tournament game.

+Fears was named to several All-American teams.

 Previous season

 The Spartans finished the 2024–25 season 30–7, 17–3 in Big Ten play to win the regular season championship by three games.
 They defeated Oregon in the quarterfinals of the Big Ten tournament before losing to Wisconsin.
 They received an at-large bid to the NCAA tournament as the No. 2 seed in the South region for the 27th consecutive tournament, the nation's longest active streak.
 They defeated Bryant in the first round and New Mexico in the second round to advance to the Sweet Sixteen.
 It marked the 16th Sweet Sixteen appearance under Izzo and the school's 22nd overall.
 MSU defeated Ole Miss to advance to the Elite Eight where they lost to overall No. 1 seed Auburn.

 The Big Ten named Tom Izzo the conference's coach of the year for the fourth time.
 Freshman Jase Richardson was selected to the All-Big Ten third team and the All-Freshman team.
 Jaden Akins was named to the All-Defensive team and the coaches' third team.
 Associate head coach Doug Wojcik was named the Howard Moore assistant coach of the year.

 The Spartans were led by Akins with 12.8 points per game and Richardson with 12.1 points per game.
 Jeremy Fears Jr. averaged 4.4 assists per game while Jaxon Kohler averaged 7.5 rebounds.